 Tax Advantage Article | August 2008

-Half-year corporate income tax returns are required to be filed within 2 months after the end of an entity's half-year, and for most corporate entities in Thailand, 31 August is the last day to file the tax return and pay the half-year tax amount.
+Half-year corporate income tax returns are required to be filed within 2 months after the end of an entity's half-year, and for most corporate entities in Thailand, 31 August is the last day for filing the tax return and paying the half-year tax amount.

 Section 67 bis of the Revenue Code prescribes the basis on which half-year tax is required to be computed and paid, as follows:

-And Section 67 ter of the Revenue Code prescribes that in the event an entity estimates its net profit for an entire year at an amount lower than its actual net profit for the entire year by more than 25%, then the entity is subject to a 20% penalty on the shortfall half-year tax payment.
+And Section 67 ter of the Revenue Code prescribes that in the event an entity estimates its net profit for an entire year at an amount lower than its actual net profit for the entire year by more than 25%, the entity is subject to a 20% penalty on the shortfall half-year tax payment.

 However, Section 67 ter law states four more very important words … “without a reasonable excuse”.

 That is, the 20% penalty under Section 67 ter of the Revenue Code cannot be imposed when an entity has a “reasonable excuse" for underestimating its net profit.

-It is another one of the tax-facts-of-life in Thailand that irrespective of a “reasonable excuse” being legitimate or completely convoluted, it's almost impossible to get a Thailand Revenue officer to believe the "reasonable excuse".
+It is another one of the tax-facts-of-life in Thailand that irrespective of a “reasonable excuse” being honestly legitimate or completely convoluted, it's almost impossible to get a Thailand Revenue Department officer to believe you.

 The easiest and safest way for corporate entities to have a "reasonable excuse" is to follow Departmental Instruction No Paw 50/2537 issued to Revenue officers on 31 August 1994.

 In the case of an entity that is required to prepare an estimated net profit amount and the entity files a half-year corporate income tax return with an estimated net profit amount and the half-year tax payment is not less than one-half of the tax payment for the previous year this case shall be treated as a reasonable excuse.